peterrum/dealii-multigrid/mantle-convection/README.md

 ## Setup

 Please install deal.II with MPI, p4est, and Trilinos.
-We used revision [f07477f502](https://github.com/dealii/dealii/commit/f07477f502) but 9.4 or a recent master should also work.
+We used v9.4.0 but a recent master should also work.

 Then configure and compile ASPECT from the branch chosen in the git submodule in this directory.